AdguardTeam/ExtendedCss/README.md

 <a id="extended-css-apply-dispose"></a>

-After instance of ExtendedCss is created, it can be applied on page by `apply()` method.
-Its applying also can be stopped and styles will be restored by `dispose()` method.
+After the instance of ExtendedCss is created, it can be applied on the page by the `apply()` method.
+Its applying also can be stopped and styles are to be restored by the `dispose()` method.

 ```js
 (function() {